A Letter to an Apostle

-Most of the facts I quote as well as the commentaries I reference come from Church-friendly sources, LDS historical documents, Church newspapers and magazines, the Journal of Discourses, Lectures on Faith, the History of the Church.
+As I have already said, most of the facts I quote as well as the commentaries I reference come from Church-friendly sources, LDS historical documents, Church newspapers and magazines, the Journal of Discourses, Lectures on Faith and the History of the Church.
 I have also gone to the letters of learned and even some not so learned Church leaders, and, of course, the Scriptures themselves.

 When it comes to questions of a purely scientific nature, matters relating to archaeology, anthropology, paleontology or genetics, I have given greater credence to the considered opinions of non-Mormon scientists and researchers because these scholars have fewer biases and predispositions that might impede their willingness to go where the truth leads them.

-At BYU, any criticism of the Church or its leaders or even espousing a view as a private citizen that the ‘Brethren‘ disapprove of is absolutely forbidden and will result in the termination of the offending faculty member as Ruthie Robertson, a professor of political science discovered when she placed a post on her personal Facebook page supporting the LGBT community.
-BYU demanded she retract her statement and when she refused and was summarily dismissed.
+It is no secret that at BYU and all other LDS owned post-secondary institutions, any criticism of the Church, its policies or its leaders is ‘verbotten.’
+In fact even though those who teach there my be free American citizens, should they espouse, even privately, any view which the ‘Brethren‘ disapproval of, they run the risk of termination.
+Ruthie Robertson, a professor of political science discovered this was the case when she placed a post on her personal Facebook page supporting the LGBT community.
+BYU demanded she retract her comments and when she refused, she was summarily dismissed.

 When a reporter asked the Church to comment on the state of academic freedom at BYU, they released the following statement: